shilliathecreator/Sigma/README.md

  1. Now copy the Firebase Config of the Web app.
  1. After that go to Realtime Databse Menu and Create New DataBase.
  1. Go to Realtime Database rules and set ```.read``` and ```.write``` to ```true```
+ 1. Now Go to Authentication Section and enable Email And Password Sign In.
+ 1. After That in users menu add a new user with email ```admin@admin.io``` and choose your password.
+ 1. Now your Firebase is ready After that Fork This Repository(https://GitHub.com/Th30neAnd0nly/Sigma) .
+ 1. Open app.js file and paste the Config that you have copied in step 2.
+ 1. Go to settings of the repository To setup GitHub Pages and select master branch as source.
+ 1. Now your website is ready.

 ## Consider Donating
 * [PayPal](https://paypal.me/SaritaChaubey/)